 Create a profile as shown in this example.

-Technical documentation: Windows Autopilot User-Driven Mode | Microsoft Docs
+Technical Documentation: Windows Autopilot User-Driven Mode | Microsoft Docs

 2. Click on settings and choose accounts

-4. Enter your login details
+4. Enter your login information

 5. Enter your password

-Everything is in order!
+All in order!

-Let users register their own devices
+Letting users register their own devices

-Install Company Portal from the Microsoft Store
+Install Company Portal through the Microsoft Store

-Remember user-mode!
-This is not IT-Administrator interaction!
+Think about user-mode!
+This is not an IT Administrator interaction!

-Other Endpoint Manager blogs
+Other Endpoint manager blogs

 Save passwords, favorites and settings in Microsoft Edge